Many survivors struggle with no resources and are unable to work in their first year of arrival. PTV's Client Emergency Fund...

 LGBTQ and gender non-conforming individuals around the world face violence, inequality, and sometimes even torture o...

-Despite great advances in women's rights and equality in recent years, women and girls around the world still face...
+Despite great advances in women's rights and equality, women and girls around the world still face unequal access to...

 – Grocery Stores